wechaty/docusaurus/docusaurus/docs/puppet-providers/service.md

 For example, you can cloudify the Wechaty Puppet Provider wechaty-puppet-padlocal to a Wechaty Puppet Service by running our Wechaty Puppet Service Token Gateway.

 Wechaty Puppet Service Token Gateway is a gateway for converting the Wechaty Puppet Provider to a Wechaty Puppet Service.
-Read more about tokens and usage [here](https://wechaty.js.org/2021/01/14/wechaty-puppet-service/).
+Read more about tokens and usage in [Introducing Wechaty Puppet Service (Providers)](https://wechaty.js.org/2021/01/14/wechaty-puppet-service/).

 Learn more about all puppet services provided by the Wechaty Community in [puppet service overview](puppet-services/overview.mdx).